-Help My Puppy Won’t Walk on Leash
+Help!
+My Puppy Won’t Walk On A Leash

 I take for granted the knowledge that I have accumulated from over 20 years of dog training.

 And I forget that something like leash walking, that seems so simple and usually doesn’t last for long can really devastate the owner of a new puppy or a small dog (big dogs don’t seem to suffer from this particular problem very often).

 The new owner straps on a collar and clicks on a leash only to witness that their dog simply won’t walk and instead the dog pulls, bucks, kicks, squeals, screams, or just remains motionless waiting for the horror to pass…

 The puppy, who has lived his whole life being able to basically go wherever he wants, do whatever he desires, then suddenly: restraint.